JoelBeau/thermo-database/README.md

 4. Start MySQL server

-   This will fail the first time, but it will create the database and tables.
+   This will fail the first time, but it fixes itself.
 After it fails, just run it again.

    ```bash
       sudo service mysql start
    ```